What are Regional Partnerships?

 What do Regional Partnerships do?

-Regional Partnerships engage with their communities and local stakeholders year-round to identify priorities for their regions and to develop collaborative solutions to local problems.
+Regional Partnerships engage with their communities and local stakeholders year-round to identify priorities for their regions and develop collaborative solutions to local problems.

 From transport and education, to tourism, health and economic opportunities, the Regional Partnerships provide an opportunity for local communities to have their voices heard and acted on.